4 Metres 1 X 0.7mm Solid Core Connection And Coil Wire

 This is tinned copper wire.
 It is copper wire with a thin coating of tin which prevents slow oxidation of the copper underneath.
 Purists might prefer to use untinned copper wire for coil winding.
 High frequency radio alternating currents tend to flow mostly along the outside of the wire due to a phenomenon called skin effect.
 Tin has a higher resistivity than copper, so it could be argued that we're effectively adding resistance and loss to the radio signals by using tinned wire.
 This would cause the quality factor Q in the coil to drop, resulting in lower sensitivity and broader tuning.
 In practice, I've not been able to detect any difference in the performance in this radio.

-Finding untinned equipment hookup wire like this is quite hard, usually involving several rounds of email questions and a test purchase from a given supplier.
-After which, they will send you ten reels of the tinned stuff and somehow expect you to like it.
+Finding untinned equipment hookup wire like that is quite hard, usually involving several rounds of email questions and a test purchase from any given supplier.
+After that, they will usually send you ten reels of the tinned stuff and somehow expect you to like it:)

 Navigate Up